Kandi bracelet

 A kandi bracelet is a type of bracelet usually made out of pony beads, and is a popular type of attire in scene or rave culture, particularly kandi culture, an American phenomenon deeply rooted in US rave culture.
 Kandi bracelets are traditionally handcrafted, and some view store-bought kandi bracelets as diminishing their meaning of 'unity'.
 They are frequently made with rainbow or lettered beads.
 "Kandi kids" is a term for those in the kandi trading subculture.

 History

 The term 'kandi' may come from the phrase 'candy necklace'; when pronounced out loud, kandi and candy sound the same.
 They started appearing in the early 1990s South California Rave scene.
 Kandi bracelets may have evolved out of friendship bracelets; friendship bracelets are often handmade and exchanged to commemorate a friendship, like kandi bracelets.

-This same style of bracelets, but under the more general name of "Friendship bracelets" have been traded at Taylor Swift shows in the 2020s.
-This brought the popularity of these bracelets to a wider audience of younger fans.
+This same style of bracelets, but under the more general name of "friendship bracelets", have been traded at Taylor Swift shows in the 2020s.